Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

 To 12 Year Old Me

 You’re just a kid.
 It’s okay.
 How they treat you is not fair, and it’s not your fault.
-You are worth so much more than you believe.
-You are loved.
-You are special.
-You do not need to take your clothes off on webcam for strangers on the internet.
+You are worth so much more than you believe, and are loved.
+Look in the mirror and realise you are special and do not need to take your clothes off on webcam for strangers on the internet.
 You do not need to do that to be worth something.
 Don’t you see?
-You already are!
-You intelligent, brave girl, I promise that it will get better.
+You already are an intelligent, brave girl, I promise that it will get better.
 You are stronger than all of them.

 To 16 Year Old Me

 You’ve come so far.
 I’m so proud of you.
 Look at your GCSEs.
 You did all that despite all that was going on.
 Not everyone can say that.
 Please, please try and find self worth.
 You are not your peers or your half sisters.
-You are you, and that is okay.
+Don’t forget that you are you, and that is okay.
 You are enough just as you are.

 To 17 Year Old Me